 The use of derivatives presents risks different from, and possibly greater than, the risks associated with investing directly in traditional securities.
-The use of derivatives can lead to losses because of adverse movements in the price or value of the underlying security, commodity, asset, index or reference rate, which may be magnified by certain features of the derivatives.
-Derivative strategies often involve leverage, which may exaggerate a loss, potentially causing the Fund to lose more money than it would have lost had it invested in the underlying security.
+The use of derivatives can lead to losses because of adverse movements in the price or value of the underlying currency, security, commodity, asset, index or reference rate, which may be magnified by certain features of the derivatives.
+Derivative strategies often involve leverage, which may exaggerate a loss, potentially causing the Fund to lose more money than it originally committed to initial margin, and more money than it would have lost had it invested in the underlying security.
 The values of derivatives may move in unexpected ways, especially in unusual market conditions, and may result in increased volatility, among other consequences.
-The use of derivatives may also increase the amount of taxes payable by shareholders because changes in government regulation of derivatives could affect the character, timing and amount of the Fund's taxable income or gains.
+There may be imperfect correlation between changes in the market value of a derivative and the value of its underlying reference asset, or in the case of hedging, in the value of the portfolio investment being hedged, and this may be exaggerated in times of market stress or volatility.
+Many derivatives require the Fund to post margin or collateral or otherwise maintain liquid assets in a manner that satisfies contractual undertakings and regulatory requirements.
+In order to satisfy margin or other requirements, the Fund may need to sell securities from its portfolio or exit positions at a time when it may be disadvantageous to do so.
+All of this could, in turn, affect the Fund's ability to fully execute its investment strategies and/ or achieve its investment objective.
+The use of derivatives may also increase the amount of taxes payable by shareholders, because changes in government regulation of derivatives could affect the character, timing and amount of the Fund's taxable income or gains.
 Additionally, the Fund's use of derivatives may be limited by the requirements for taxation of the Fund as a regulated investment company.
-Other risks arise from the Fund's derivative positions at times when the Fund might wish to terminate or sell such positions.
-Over-the-counter instruments (investments not traded on an exchange) may be illiquid, and transactions in derivatives traded in the over-the-counter market are subject to counterparty risk.
-The use of derivative may not correlate perfectly with the underlying or improper valuation and that changes in the value of the derivative may not correlate perfectly with the underlying security, asset, index or reference rate.
+Other risks arise from the Fund's potential inability to terminate or sell derivative positions.
+A liquid secondary market may not always exist for the Fund's derivative positions at times when the Fund might wish to terminate or sell such positions.
+Over-the-counter instruments (investments not traded on an exchange) may be illiquid, and transactions in derivatives traded in the over-the-counter market are subject to counterparty risk, which is the risk that the Fund's counterparty in a transaction may be unwilling, or unable, to perform its obligations under the transaction.
+The use of derivatives also involves the risk of mispricing or improper valuation and that changes in the value of the derivative may not correlate perfectly with the underlying currency, security, commodity, asset, index or reference rate.
+Derivatives may be subject to changing government regulation that could impact the Fund's ability to use certain derivatives and their cost.